musekat3/my-precious-portfolio/README.md

 I have decided to make this website themed to hopefully stand out a little bit.
 I haven't added much information as I am still learning every day.

 * Sections
-My webpage currently includes the sections of:
+My webpage currently includes the sections of: About Me, My Work, and Contact Me

-- About Me

--  My Work

--  Contact Me

 * Surprise!
 Just a heads-up.
 I have added a media player at the bottom left of the webpage that will play a mp3 file to add to the experience of viewing my portfolio.